-Every year, we ask the American public to identify what actions companies should take to be more just and prioritize the issues that matter to them most.
-Those issues become the foundation by which we annually evaluate and track companies.
-This analysis powers everything we do to incentivize corporate change – from the Rankings of America’s Most JUST Companies and ongoing thematic analysis to products like the JUST ETF.
+Every year, we ask the American public to identify what actions companies should take to be more just and to prioritize the business issues that matter to them most to them.
+Those issues become the foundation by which we annually track and evaluate companies, an analysis effort that drives our work to incentivize corporate change – from the Rankings of America’s Most JUST Companies to our ongoing thematic analyses to investor products like the JUST Exchange-Traded Fund (JUST ETF).

-Our Methodology provides a detailed look at how JUST Capital calculated the Rankings of America’s Most JUST Companies for 2020.
+This document provides a detailed look at how JUST Capital calculated the Rankings of America’s Most JUST Companies for 2023.
 Since 2016, JUST Capital has ranked the largest, publicly traded U.S. corporations, producing a list that reflects how well each company measures up against the American public’s definition of just business behavior.
-JUST Capital released its inaugural industry-level ranking in 2016.
-In 2017, we released our first ever overall ranking of companies, comparing companies across different industries.
-Over the past two years, we have continued to build upon this foundation, bringing more data collection in house, refining our measures and methodologies, and engaging with more companies on their journey to practicing more just corporate behavior.
+JUST Capital released its inaugural industry-level ranking in 2016, and in 2017, we released our first-ever overall ranking, comparing companies across industries.
+Over the past six years, we have continued to build upon this foundation, conducting in-house research to maintain unique and highly differentiated data points, refining our measures and methodologies, and engaging with more and more companies on their path to practicing more just corporate behavior.

 To produce the annual Rankings of America’s Most JUST Companies, our methodology follows a four-step process:

-- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys with a representative sample of the American public on a regular basis in order to understand what issues represent just corporate behavior, how these issues should be defined, and what their relative importance or weight is.
+- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys of a representative sample of the American public in order to understand what issues represent just corporate behavior, how these issues should be defined, and their relative importance (or weight).

-- Rankings: As a final step, JUST Capital develops a ranking model that leverages our survey research and company evaluations to score and finally rank companies from the Russell 1000 Index.
-We generate an overall ranking of companies in the Russell 1000 universe as well as an industry-level ranking so that companies can be compared to their peers.
+- Ranking: JUST Capital develops a ranking model that leverages our survey research and company evaluations to score and rank companies in our universe.
+We generate an overall ranking of all companies in our universe as well as industry-level rankings so that companies can be compared to their peers.

-JUST Capital’s survey research consists of both qualitative and quantitative work, in the form of focus groups and surveys, that have been conducted over the past four years in order to develop a framework for our ranking model.
-We have surveyed over 96,000 Americans – representative of the adult U.S. population – since 2015, adding more than 15,000 respondents in 2019 alone.
+JUST Capital’s survey research consists of both qualitative and quantitative work, in the form of focus groups and surveys.
+Since 2015, we have surveyed more than 160,000 Americans – representative of the U.S. adult population – adding more than 12,000 respondents in 2022.

-Our survey research begins with focus groups that are conducted each year across the country to get detailed, unfiltered input from Americans of all backgrounds on what business behaviors should look like at just companies.
-The findings from the focus groups are used to inform quantitative surveys that confirm the importance of these business behaviors and their relevance to justness.
-The surveys use a MaxDiff technique, which asks respondents what business behaviors are most and least important to defining a just company and then assigns a weight to each business behavior based on the probability that a member of the American public would choose it as most important.
+Our survey research process begins with focus groups conducted online, from which we receive detailed, unfiltered input from Americans of all backgrounds and regions about what constitutes just business behavior and how just companies should operate.
+The findings from these focus groups are used to inform quantitative surveys that measure the importance and relevance of the core issues identified.
+The surveys use a Max-Diff discrete choice modeling technique, which asks respondents what issues are most and least important to defining a just company.
+The resulting analysis assigns a weight to each issue, which indicates the probability that a member of the American public would choose that issue as most important.

-The Issues identified by the American public form the basis for JUST Capital’s evaluation of companies.
-As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance on each of our 29 Issues.
-This year there are 88 in the model.
+The Issues identified by the American public form the basis for JUST Capital’s evaluation of America’s largest companies.
+As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance, for each of our 20 Issues.

 Company Data Review

-Once the Data Points have been collected, JUST Capital provides each ranked company with an opportunity to review its data and submit suggestions for revisions.
-Over the course of six weeks, representatives from each of the companies we rank are invited to review their data on the JUST Capital Corporate Portal, a secure, web-based comment platform.
-JUST Capital analysts assess each suggestion submitted by the companies to ensure that all data are accurate, relevant, and consistent with our metrics and methodology and are publicly disclosed.
+Once Data Points have been collected, JUST Capital provides ranked companies with an opportunity to review their data, ask questions, and provide updates to their Data Point values.
+Over the course of five weeks, representatives from ranked companies are invited to review their company’s data on the JUST Capital Corporate Portal – a secure, web-based comment platform.
+JUST Capital analysts assess each suggestion submitted by the companies to ensure that all data are accurate, relevant, consistent with our metrics and methodology, and publicly disclosed.

 The fourth and final step of JUST Capital’s methodological approach is producing a cross-industry ordinal rank of each company in our universe.

-To construct the rankings, JUST Capital calculates a series of Metric scores from Data Points and then, averages these Metrics to get scores at the Issue level.
+To construct the Rankings, JUST Capital calculates a series of relative Metric scores from Data Points and then averages them to get relative scores at the Issue level.
 In select cases where companies do not have the underlying Data Points needed to compute a Metric Score, we apply a missing data treatment.
-Data Points are further normalized to account for variations in company size and scale.
-To account for other cases where a company’s Data Point value or Metric score appears to be an outlier, we winsorize or cap its Issue level score.
-A company’s overall score is then determined by calculating the sum of its scores across all Issues, weighted by each Issue’s importance as derived from the MaxDiff survey results.
-The overall score directly relates to a company’s rank, where a higher overall score results in a higher rank.
+Select Data Points are further normalized to account for variations in company size and scale.
+To account for other cases where a company’s Data Point value or Metric score appears to be an outlier, we winsorize or cap its Metric and Issue level scores.
+A company’s overall score is then determined by calculating the sum of its scores across all Issues, weighted by each Issue’s importance as derived from the Max-Diff survey results.
+The overall rank directly relates to a company’s score, where a higher overall score results in a better rank.

-In addition to producing an ordinal rank of each company in our universe, JUST Capital also generates an industry-specific rank.
-A company’s industry-specific rank is obtained by comparing a company’s overall rank to other companies within its industry.
-Companies with a higher cross-industry rank are ranked higher in the industry-specific rankings.
+In addition to producing an ordinal ranking of the companies in our universe, JUST Capital also generates an industry-specific ranking.
+A company’s industry-specific rank is obtained by comparing its overall rank to other companies within its industry.
+Companies with a higher cross-industry score are ranked higher in the industry-specific rankings.

-For more in-depth detail on JUST Capital’s 2020 Rankings methodology, please see our full methodology.
+For more in-depth detail on how we created JUST Capital’s 2023 Rankings, please see our full methodology.